Indivisibility and uniform computational strength: Uniform computable categoricity

 \section{Uniform computable categoricity}

-Recall that a computable structure $\calA$ is uniformly computably categorical if there is a Turing functional which computes an isomorphism from $\mathcal{B}$ to $\calA$ given the atomic diagram of any presentation $\mathcal{B}$ of $\calA$.
-If $\calS$ is indivisible and uniformly computably categorical, then from the point of view of $\leq_\W$ or $\leq_\rmc$ we can regard the instances of $\Ind\calS$ as only including the data $k$ and $c\colon \N \to k$, since in a reduction, the functionals $\Delta$ and $\Psi$ can just build in the translations between any given presentation $\calA$ and some fixed computable presentation of $\calS$.
-Instances of $\Ind\calS_k$ and $\Ind\calS_\N$ are viewed simply as colorings $c$ of $\N$.
-This can more formally be stated as
+Recall that a computable structure $\calA$ is uniformly computably categorical (u.c.c.) if there is a Turing functional which computes an isomorphism from $\mathcal{B}$ to $\calA$ given the atomic diagram of any presentation $\mathcal{B}$ of $\calA$.
+If $\calS$ is indivisible and u.c.c., then from the point of view of $\leq_\W$ we can as a convention regard the instances of $\Ind{\calS}$ as only including the data $k$ and $c\colon \N \to k$, since in a reduction, the functionals $\Delta$ and $\Psi$ can just build in the translations between any given presentation $\calA$ and some fixed computable presentation of $\calS$.
+Instances of $\Ind[k]{\calS}$ and $\Ind[\N]{\calS}$ are viewed simply as colorings $c$ of $\N$, which is justified as long as we choose a computable reference presentation $\calS$.
+One can state this more formally as